 The Reverend Martin Luther King Jr. visited Bridgeport at least five times.
-In March of 1961, King spoke at the University of Bridgeport at the Klein Memorial Auditorium.
+In March of 1961, King delivered the Frank Jacoby lecture for the.
+University of Bridgeport.
+Due to the large crowd, the lecture was held at the Klein Memorial Auditorium.
 More than 2,700 local residents listened to King’s enthralling words.

 In the speech, King called on President John F. Kennedy to strongly enforce the civil rights laws.